ucd-soc2/ucd-soc2.github.io/content/about/index.md

 - Large language models (LLMs)
 - Distributed and edge-based LLMs

-The lab is also involved in various research projects and collaborations with industry partners to develop innovative solutions for sustainable computing and AI deployment.
+The lab is also involved in various research projects to develop innovative solutions for sustainable computing and AI deployment.

+{{< list limit=3 title=Peoples where="Type" value="peoples" >}}